 You can use the same T-Mobile ID to access multiple accounts and lines so that others can log in and manage your accounts if you choose.
 And, you can link a new number to an existing T-Mobile ID.

 We want you to have full access to your account.
-If you're still having trouble after following the steps in this document, we are here for you.
+Be sure that your line has the appropriate Line permissions to perform the action that you're attempting.
+If you're still having trouble after following the steps on this page, we are here for you.
 Contact Us.